aerospike/aws-cloudformation/README.md

 Fire off some load using the [java benchmark client](http://www.aerospike.com/docs/client/java/benchmarks.html) included in the instances and watch the load with [AMC](http://www.aerospike.com/docs/amc/)

+## SSH Access

+SSH access is not required to use Aerospike.
+With this in mind, and in accord with best seurity practices, port 22 is not open in the security group definition.

+You may still open port 22 yourself.
+Once the port is opened, you may SSH in as the **ec2-user** using the keypair configured through this cloudformation script.

 ***Architecture***
 Cloudformation will create all the VPCs, Sunbnets, Security Groups, Autoscaling, etc... as separate entities just for the Aerospike cluster.